What is colitis?

 Many different diseases, disorders and conditions can cause colitis.
 Colitis can be a sign of inflammatory disorders, intestinal infections, lack of blood flow to the colon, and side effects of radiation or medication treatment.
 Because of the range of possible causes of colitis, a correct diagnosis of the underlying disease, disorder or condition is very important.
 Contact your healthcare provider for a physical exam.

-Colitis is categorized based on the underlying disease, disorder or condition.
+Doctors categorize colitis based on the underlying disease, disorder or condition.

 Infectious causes of colitis